1914–15 FA Cup: Qualifying rounds

+A former Football League member in Walsall was the most successful club from the extra preliminary round, defeating Willenhall Pickwick, Cannock Town, Hednesford Town, Cradley Heath St Luke's, Stoke and Wrexham before going out to Shrewsbury Town in the fifth qualifying round.

 First round proper

 36 of the 40 clubs from the First and Second divisions joined the 12 clubs who came through the qualifying rounds.
-Four sides, Lincoln City, Nottingham Forest, Leicester Fosse and Glossop were entered instead at the Sixth Qualifying Round.
-Of these, only Leicester went out at the qualifying stages, while the other three and nine non-league clubs won through.
+The other four sides, Lincoln City, Nottingham Forest, Glossop and Leicester Fosse were entered in the sixth qualifying round, with only Leicester going out at that stage after losing to Swansea Town.

-Sixteen non-league sides were given byes to the First Round to bring the total number of teams up to 64.
+Sixteen Southern League sides were given byes to the First Round to bring the total number of teams up to 64.
 These were:

 32 matches were scheduled to be played on Saturday, 9 January 1915.
 Six matches were drawn and went to replays in the following midweek fixture.

 Second round proper

 The 16 Second Round matches were played on Saturday, 30 January 1915.
 Three matches were drawn, with the replays taking place in the following weekend fixture.
 One of these was again drawn, and a second replay was played, again at the following Saturday.